Worried a gap year will interrupt your studies & impact your job opportunities?

 Here are 5 facts to reassure you that a year out will actually help your studies and employability:

-Fact 1.
-Many universities actively encourage a year out
+Many Universities actively encourage a year out

 Most universities encourage students to take time by allowing deferred entry to the majority of courses.
 Top university Harvard state on their website that the institute ‘encourages admitted students to defer enrolment for one year to travel, pursue a special project or activity, work, or spend time in another meaningful way’.

-Fact 2: You’ll perform better at university
+You’ll perform better at University

 Students who take a gap year perform better academically, based on their academic rating than if they went straight from school to university according to a report by AGA.
 This is often cited to be because a year out solves issues of academic burnout.
 Students return to education refreshed and excited to study again.